jjmr007/CIPs/CIPS/cip-2.md

 All Circle Business Accounts are stored in a database, with a unique correspondence to a secret API-KEY.
 When a Funnelled Account is approved, the Circle team includes the address of the deployed smart contract provided in the account request, associated to this API-KEY.

-All Circle Business Accounts would have a Boolean flag associated whit them, which by default would be "false" (in order to facilitate the backwards compatibility).
-In the case of Funnelled Accounts, this flag will be "true", to identify them.
+All Circle's Business Accounts would have a Boolean flag associated with them, which by default would be "false" (in order to facilitate the backwards compatibility).
 In that case, the smart contract address data will be a field required by the database, and to be provided only by the Circle team by the time of creation of the funnelled business account.
+This address parameter won't be able to be changed, after the account creation.

 ### Request Functions Changed